eddietheengineer/VoronDocs/README.md

 Welcome to the world of Voron 3D printers!

+This is the Voron Community Documentation site.
+All documentation found here is community provided and should be treated as such.
+It is provided as a resource to share experience from Voron owners.

 If you are building a Voron for the first time, please see the [first time builders guide](./pre-build/first_time_guide.md)

 For the Bill of Materials / Sourcing Guide, please to the the [main website](http://vorondesign.com)